amirkas/ePIC-Benchmark-lib/docs/guide.rst

 **Note:**

-* *The above workflow script wraps methods with python and bash apps so that users can customize the Parsl Executor used for each task.*
+* *The above workflow script wraps methods with python and bash apps so that users can customize the Parsl Executor used for each task as mentioned in .*

 * *stdout=AUTO_LOGNAME and stderr=AUTO_LOGNAME is used to generate log files for the workflow when debug=True in the Workflow's WorkflowConfig object*